Irving Levin's Recollections

 When I was eight or nine years old, my mother felt that I needed better teachers than we had in the little village, and she took me to a place called Sislevich [Svislach/Svislotz] to enroll in a Talmud Torah or Hebrew school.
 I stayed there for a couple of years.
 Those were terrible years for me; I'll never forget it.
 I had to eat each day in a different place.
 I slept on a bench in the school, the cheder or Talmud Torah.
 But there were some very nice women.
 When I came to their houses to eat, they also washed my head and clothes and looked after me.

-Shortly before leaving Russia they sent this photo to US relatives so they would be recognizable.
+Shortly before leaving Russia they sent this photo to US relatives so they would be recognized on arrival.
 The clothes were probably borrowed.

 The reason that we came to the United States was that there was no future for us in Russia.
 My father's sister, Kate Friedberg, had already emigrated to America [in 1891].
 My father's brother Sam had emigrated to Scotland, and was married and had a family, but at the time we had no contact with him.
 She had sent for my older sister Dorothy [in 1900], and subsequently they decided to bring us all over.
 Dorothy worked and saved some money, and my aunt chipped in.
 First they brought my brother Joe, who got a job.
 Then my mother, my sister Etta, and I came to this country in 1907.
 It took us ten days by train from that little village to the port of Hamburg.
 Then it took thirty days on the ship, the Batavia.
 [Actually June 22 to July 10, 1907]

 When we got to Ellis Island, we were almost sent back.
-As a favor to some neighbors from our shtetel, we brought along with us their son [Chaim Weinstein], but the immigration law didn't allow an underage person to come without a parent or guardian.
-But we got through.
+As a favor to some neighbors from our shtetel, we brought along their son [Chaim Weinstein], but the immigration law didn't allow an underage person to come without a parent or guardian.
+But ultimately we got through.

-Ellis Island record shows "Lewin, Chaie & 2 ch[hildren]" were detained for nine days after being denied entry, then administrative appeal.
+Ellis Island record shows "Lewin, Chaie & 2 ch[ildren]" were detained for nine days after being denied entry, then administrative appeal.
 See line 14.
-Apparently the problem was that they had brought Chaim Weinstein, line 15.
+Apparently the issue was that they had brought Chaim Weinstein, line 15.

 When we got here, my sister earned about seven dollars a week, and my brother Joe earned maybe four or five dollars a week.
 This was the total support of the whole family.
 I was thirteen, too young to work, and at first I spoke no English.
 My sister spoke English well, but my brother Joe always spoke like an immigrant.
 During his whole adult life, he had difficulty with the English language, because he continued to read Yiddish newspapers and spend his time with friends from the town in Russia where he had lived with my grandmother.